ibm-cloud-docs/text-to-speech/SSML-transformation.md

 ### Usage guidelines
 {: #guidelines}

-Some usage guidelines and cautionary information follow:
+Use the following guidelines and cautionary information:

--   To effect voice branding or multi-role applications, use the `timbre`, `pitch`, and `glottal_tension` attributes to change perceived speaker identity.
+-   For voice branding or multi-role applications, use the `timbre`, `pitch`, and `glottal_tension` attributes to change perceived speaker identity.
 You can use combinations of these three attributes to create virtual voices.
-Consider a virtual voice as a point in the multi-dimensional space realized by the specified timbre, pitch, and glottal tension, with different combinations yielding different virtual voices.
+Consider a virtual voice as a point in the multi-dimensional space that is realized by the specified timbre, pitch, and glottal tension.
+Different combinations of the attributes yield different virtual voices.
 -   You can use the `pitch_range`, `breathiness`, and `rate` attributes to add flavor to a virtual voice.
-Other users can choose the same or very similar attribute values, so the service cannot guarantee the uniqueness of your virtual voice.
+Other users can choose the same or similar attribute values, so the service cannot guarantee the uniqueness of your virtual voice.
 -   Be aware of the following potential side effects of applying the attributes:
     -   High glottal tension, high pitch, and low rate can each cause buzzing sounds to occur.
 Increase the breathiness to mitigate the effect.
     -   Extremely low glottal tension can produce noisy speech.
 Decrease the breathiness to reduce the noise.
     -   Raising or lowering pitch range and rate to extreme degrees simultaneously can make speech sound unnatural.
--   As noted, some of the attributes are borrowed from the SSML `<prosody>` element (for more information, see [The prosody element](/docs/services/text-to-speech/SSML-elements.html#prosody_element)).
+-   As noted, some of the attributes are borrowed from the SSML `<prosody>` element.
+For more information, see [The prosody element](/docs/services/text-to-speech/SSML-elements.html#prosody_element).
 To enable fine prosody control of a virtual voice, you can
     -   Nest `<prosody>` elements within `<voice-transformation>` elements.
     -   Nest `<voice-transformation>` elements within `<prosody>` elements.